CMSgov/design-system/packages/design-system-docs/src/pages/startup/child-design-systems.md

 ### Child design system guidelines

-- A child design system should be actively maintained by other product teams.
+- A child design system should be actively maintained by product teams using the child design system.
 The core CMSDS team is not responsible for updating child design systems, however we are responsible for guidelines and assisting with training and adoption.
-- Users of child design system should contribute back to the larger CMS design system community by filing issues/bugs, giving feedback, and general maintenance.
+- Users of child design system should contribute back to the larger CMS design system community by filing issues/bugs in Github or Jira, giving feedback, and general maintenance.
 Collaboration and participation are essential to the success of the CMS design system family.
 - A child design system should defer to the core CMS design system for best practices or accessibility guidelines.

 ### Existing child design systems